-A foundation of board preparation is clinical experience, and here at AU we are fortunate to have a diverse range of patients and pathologies, elective rotations in each internal medicine specialty, and academic faculty in both internal medicine and each specialty who are dedicated to teaching.
+A foundation of board preparation is clinical experience and here at AU, we are fortunate to have a diverse range of patients, pathologies and elective rotations in each Internal Medicine specialty, we also have academic faculty, in both internal medicine and each specialty, who are dedicated to teaching.

-Each week there is also dedicated time for educational sessions, including Noon Conference, Morning Report, M&M, outpatient ambulatory morning conferences, and others.
-This provides important dedicated education time throughout each week.
+Each week there is dedicated time for educational sessions, including Noon Conference, Morning Report, M&M, outpatient ambulatory morning conferences, and others.

-Residents are each given MKSAP Complete (books and online access).
+Residents are each given MKSAP Complete (books and online access) as PGY1s.

 Our residents actively participate in teaching their peers and medical students.
-This can include leading the residents through analyzing a journal article, presenting an interesting overnight case in morning report or a more formal presentation during the Case of the Week.
+This can include leading the residents through analyzing a journal article, presenting an interesting overnight case in morning report, or presenting a more formal presentation during the Case of the Week.

 Residents also have more impromptu discussions on patients or salient clinical topics.

-Last year, we initiated BeaST mode teaching.
+In 2021, we initiated BeaST mode teaching.
 Residents work with faculty to develop a 10 minute high impact, evidence-based, board relevant topic.
-A panel of faculty evaluates each speaker, gives verbal feedback, and ultimately, chooses a winner.
+A panel of faculty evaluates each speaker, give verbal feedback, and ultimately, choose a winner.
 The residents also pick a “viewers-choice” award.
 Topics have included: asthma, SIBO, pneumonia, Barret’s esophagus, hepatorenal syndrome, and GERD.

 Once a month residents meet with the Program Director and DOM Chair: